bogdan/blog/_posts/2012-10-08-crazy-javascript-initialization-strategy.markdown

 {% endhighlight %}

-### Tired to handle things like this?
+### Tired of handling things like this?

 ## Change the way of thinking about initialization

-Initialization code is a bridge where between actual JS class and DOM element.
+Initialization code is a bridge between actual JS class and DOM element.
-In 99% of cases it has one to one or one to many relation.
+In 99% of cases, it has one-to-one or one-to-many relation.
-Than, why do we always need that intermediate initialization code?
+Then why do we always need that intermediate initialization code?

 The DOM element could have the class itself: